 The article is published as part of the most recent volume of Studies in Theatre and Performance by Incubate-Propagate, an AHRC-funded research network that seeks to broaden the socio-economic diversity of the next generation of theatre, performance and cross-disciplinary artists.
-Other contributors include our academic consultant to the 2020-22 edition of the programme, Dr Dave O’Brien, whose article can be read here.
+Other contributors include our academic consultant to the 2020-22 edition of the programme, Dr Dave O’Brien.

 The programme’s inclusion in such a prestigious academic journal, demonstrates the influence that its pioneering approach to tackling social mobility in the arts has had over the past decade.
 In the article, the four alumni tell their stories from before, during and after they took part in the Weston Jerwood Creative Bursaries programme.
 Their accounts also highlight many of the issues discussed in other sections of this publication, such as a sense of being an ‘impostor’ and of not having the ‘right to work in theatre’.
 Hearing directly from the Fellows about how they have overcome some of the challenges in their way, has helped us to further understand the complexity of class and socio-economic diversity.

 “In order to be truly reflective of society, art should represent the experiences of people from all walks of life, and that can only be done authentically by tapping into the lived experiences of marginalised groups.
 This doesn’t just mean letting us participate, it means actively giving us the floor, the mic, and the power to pursue our own ideas throughout the lifespan of our careers.”

 The remaining contributions from WJCB fellows were provided by Chris Lloyd, Megan Hamber and Athenoula Bartley Sophocleous.